 |β (= large, yellowish zone of hemolysis)||A antigen||S. pyogenes|

 Morphology and culture

-A look through the microscope shows blue cocci which are sized 1 μm and arranged in chains.
-The blood agar reveals cultures with a surrounding yellowish zone of hemolysis.
+Microscopy reveals blue cocci that are sized 1 μm and arranged in chains.
+Blood agar reveals cultures with a surrounding yellowish zone of hemolysis.
 This pattern of hemolysis is called beta-hemolysis.
 Attached to the murein in its cell wall are carbohydrates of serogroup A.

-Furthermore, S. pyogenes possesses an enzyme called streptokinase which is able to digest fibrin and thus helps the bacteria to spread through tissue.
-Hyaluronidases support this process, too.
+Furthermore, S. pyogenes possess an enzyme called streptokinase which is able to digest fibrin and thus helps the bacteria to spread through tissue.
+Hyaluronidases also support this process.

-For diagnostic purposes, one can use the Group A antigen.
-If mixed with antibody-coated particles, an agglutination can be registered, provided the A antigen is present in the tested substance.
-The same principle is used in rapid strep test in practice and can help to diagnose e.g. a streptococcal tonsillitis.
-Nevertheless, putting on a culture remains the golden standard.
+For diagnosis purposes, one can use group A antigen.
+If mixed with antibody-coated particles, an agglutination can be noted, provided the A antigen is present in the tested substance.
+The same principle is used in the rapid strep test in practice and can help to diagnose e.g. streptococcal tonsillitis.
+Nevertheless, culture remains the golden standard.

-An infection with S. pyogenes causes acute diseases as well as sequelae.
-Acute infections include pharyngitis, tonsillitis and scarlet fever.
-Typical are also skin infections like erysipelas, phlegmons and a necrotizing fasciitis.
+Infection with S. pyogenes causes acute diseases, as well as sequelae.
+Acute infections include pharyngitis, tonsillitis, and scarlet fever.
+Typical are also skin infections like erysipelas, phlegmon, and necrotizing fasciitis.

-Acute glomerulonephritis, rheumatic fever and heart diseases such as endocarditis, pericarditis and myocarditis are classified as potential sequelae.
-A rheumatoid arthritis and inflammation of the CNS such as Sydenham’s chorea can also follow an infection with S. pyogenes.
+Acute glomerulonephritis, rheumatic fever, and heart diseases such as endocarditis, pericarditis, and myocarditis are classified as potential sequelae.
+Rheumatoid arthritis and CNS inflammation such as Sydenham’s chorea can also follow infection with S. pyogenes.

 Group B: Streptococcus agalactiae